klust/LUMI-BE-training-materials/docs/intro-202310xx/10_Lustre.md

 with fewer OSTs and/or smaller chunks, but this is outside the scope of this course.
 The feature is known as Progressive File Layout.

-The chunk size and number of OSTs used can be chosen on a file-by-file basis.
+The stripe size and number of OSTs used can be chosen on a file-by-file basis.
 The default on LUMI is to use only one OST for a file.
 This is done because that is the most reasonable choice for the many small files that many unsuspecting users have, and as we shall see, it is sometimes even the best choice for users working with large files.
 But it is not always the best choice.
 And unfortunately there is no single set of parameters that is good for all users.

+!!!
+Note "Objects"

+    The term "object" nowadays has different meanings, even in the storage world.
+    The Object Storage Servers in Lustre should not be confused with the object storage used in cloud solutions such as Amazon Web Services (AWS) with the S3 storage service or the LUMI-O object storage that we will discuss later.
+In fact, the Object Storage Servers use a regular file system such as ZFS or ldiskfs to store the "objects".

 ## Accessing a file